hasinhayder/hydra/README.md

 }
 ```

-For any unsuccsesful attempt with invalid `user id`, you will receive a 404 not found error response.
-For example when you are trying to delete a non existing user with id 16, you will receive the following response.
+For any unsuccessful attempt with an invalid `user id`, you will receive a 404 not found error response.
+For example, you will receive the following response when you try to delete a non-existing user with id 16.

 ```json
 {